Ankia-Fuls/fem-coming-soon-page/README.md

 };
 ```

-I used this function to check when the page changed size to change some of the formatting that couldn't just be changed with CSS.
+I used this function to check when the page changed size to change the image src.

 ### Continued development